leandrozapata/mcp-server-example/README.md

 # MCP Task Manager Server

 A simple task management server built using the Model Context Protocol (MCP).
-This server allows you to create, list, and complete tasks through MCP tools.
+This server allows you to create, list, and complete tasks through MCP tools and HTTP API endpoints.

 ## Features